Spratch/Notes-Languages/README.md

 ### How to help:
-1. Download ZIP (to the right on the screen)
+1. Download ZIP (to the right on the screen) or clone repository.
-2. Unzip folders
+2. Unzip folders (if you downloaded the zip)
 3. Go into values-en (or your preferred language to translate from)
 4. Copy all files to a new folder ('values-se' for swedish, 'values-es' for spanish etc.)
 5. Open .xml files in notepad or any other texteditor.